(This story was written on 31 August 2016)

 Why I ended up in community radio is still a bit of a mystery to me.
 I had never harboured any dreams of being a DJ although I always loved music and in the 1990s I was spending an obscene amount of my salary on CDs and gig-going.

 I also had no kids and tons of free time, so I enrolled in a one year Greek course at Bishop’s Hill Adult Education Centre in Shenfield.
-That turned out to be a bit of a disaster, as after 60 hours I only knew enough of the language to order food and beer.
+That turned out to be a bit of a disaster, as after 60 hours of lessons I only knew enough of the language to order food and beer.
 (Actually that’s not a disaster at all).
 However in the summer of 1995 I did see a poster there that caught my eye …

 We are setting up a new radio station for Brentwood